 - Head to Shinjuku – famous for the giant Godzilla that looms over the neon lights and many shoppers

 - Visit the Sensou-ji temple in Asakusa

-- Optional activities: relax at a Japanese-style bath house, enjoy a drink in Hoppy Street or head to the baseball batting cages.
+- Optional activities: relax at a Japanese-style bath house or enjoy a drink in Hoppy Street

 - Take part in a sushi making master class